Finding Yourself On Stream

 That's it.
 Guide's done.

-If any of the tools I've built end up being useful to you, there's one optional page on them: The Toolkit.
+If any of the tools I've built end up being useful to you, there's one optional page on them: The Toolset.
 Otherwise you're free to go.

 Show up.
 Be specific.
 Get 1% better.
 Do it again next Tuesday.